 But the capper was my receipt of an email inquiry from Ulf J. Lindahl, a Swede from Connecticut who is an expert on the subject of (wait for it…) Ethiopian Philately.

 Lindahl had purchased a stack of Guy Love’s correspondence at auction and was writing an essay, “American Legation Mail from Ethiopia in 1911-13,” ultimately published in Menelik’s Journal of the Ethiopian Philatelic Society, Vol. 28, No. 4 (Oct-Dec 2012).
-I sent him the newspaper articles I had collected, and he sent me a copy of his journal article.
+I sent him the newspaper articles I had collected, and he sent me a copy of his journal article, including the horseback photo above.

 Honest.
 I mean you really can’t make this stuff up!